Files / Kazakhstan

 Document Introduction

-At the regional and global issue level, the report reveals the consensus among participating parties on a free and open international order based on the rule of law, reiterates adherence to the principles of the UN Charter, and expresses a shared stance in support of UN Security Council reform.
-The declaration pays particular attention to the importance of long-term stability in Afghanistan and its integration into regional processes, welcoming progress in resolving border issues among Central Asian countries.
-Furthermore, the document demonstrates the coordinated positions of both sides on global issues such as nuclear non-proliferation, economic security, food and energy security, and achieving the Sustainable Development Goals (SDGs).
+At the regional and global issues level, the report reveals the consensus among participating parties on a free and open international order based on the rule of law, reiterates adherence to the principles of the UN Charter, and expresses a shared stance in support of UN Security Council reform.
+The declaration pays special attention to the long-term stability of the situation in Afghanistan and the importance of its integration into regional processes, while welcoming progress in resolving border issues among Central Asian countries.
+Furthermore, the document demonstrates the aligned positions of both sides on global issues such as nuclear non-proliferation, economic security, food and energy security, and achieving the Sustainable Development Goals.

-As a binding political document, this declaration not only charts a detailed roadmap for future bilateral and multilateral cooperation between Japan and Central Asian countries but also reflects, against the backdrop of profound evolution in the global geopolitical landscape, the common strategic aspiration of all parties to deepen practical cooperation and enhance regional resilience and economic diversification.
+As a binding political document, this declaration not only charts a detailed roadmap for future bilateral and multilateral cooperation between Japan and Central Asian countries but also reflects the common strategic aspiration of all parties to deepen practical cooperation, enhance regional resilience, and promote economic diversification against the backdrop of profound shifts in the global geopolitical landscape.
 The report's analysis is based on the original text of the declaration, aiming to provide researchers with first-hand interpretation of policy trends and a reference for the cooperation framework.